 All foreign nationals visiting Vietnam require a visa.
 Visa to enter the country is obtainable at Vietnamese embassies, consulates or a travel agent.
 The visa takes around five working days to process and once issued, you must enter the country within 90 days.

 Tourist visas are available on a single or multiple entry basis and business visas can be applied for through a Vietnamese sponsoring agency, valid for up to six months and allowing multiple entries If the visa is issued as a loose piece of paper make photocopies and keep these separate from your passport.

 Dressing in Vietnam is casual but modest dressing is recommended.
 Dress even more respectably when visiting temples and churches ensuring that shoulders and legs are covered.

-There are reasonably good medical services in Ho Chi Minh City but away from these major cities, medical services may be poor.
+There are reasonably good medical services in Ho Chi Minh City but away from the major cities, medical services may not be of expected standards.
 Discuss with your doctor on health requirements prior to your trip.